MicrosoftDocs/azure-dev-docs/java/migrate-weblogic-to-virtual-machines.md

 ## Post-migration

-Once you've reached the migration goals you defined in the Pre-migration step, perform some end-to-end acceptance testing to verify everything works as expected.
-Some topics for post-migration enhancements include, but are certainly not limited to the following.
+After you've reached the migration goals you defined in the [pre-migration](#pre-migration) step, perform some end-to-end acceptance testing to verify that everything works as expected.
+Some topics for post-migration enhancements include, but are certainly not limited to the following:

 * Using Azure Storage to serve static content mounted to the virtual machines.
-See [Attach or detach a data disk to a virtual machine](/azure/lab-services/devtest-lab-attach-detach-data-disk).
+For more information, see [Attach or detach a data disk to a virtual machine](/azure/lab-services/devtest-lab-attach-detach-data-disk).

 * Deploy your applications to your migrated WebLogic cluster with Azure DevOps.
-See [Azure DevOps getting started documentation](/azure/devops/get-started/?view=azure-devops).
+For more information, see [Azure DevOps getting started documentation](/azure/devops/get-started/?view=azure-devops).

 * Enhance your network topology with advanced load balancing services.
-See [Using load-balancing services in Azure](/azure/traffic-manager/traffic-manager-load-balancing-azure).
+For more information, see [Using load-balancing services in Azure](/azure/traffic-manager/traffic-manager-load-balancing-azure).

 * Leverage Azure Managed Identities to managed secrets and assign role based access to Azure resources.
-See [What are managed identities for Azure resources?](/azure/active-directory/managed-identities-azure-resources/overview).
+For more information, see [What are managed identities for Azure resources?](/azure/active-directory/managed-identities-azure-resources/overview).

 * Integrate WebLogic Java EE authentication and authorization with Azure Active Directory.
-See [Integrating Azure Active Directory getting started guide](/azure/active-directory/manage-apps/plan-an-application-integration).
+For more information, see [Integrating Azure Active Directory getting started guide](/azure/active-directory/manage-apps/plan-an-application-integration).

 * Use Azure Key Vault to store any information that functions as a "secret".
-See [Azure Key Vault basic concepts](/azure/key-vault/basic-concepts).
+For more information, see [Azure Key Vault basic concepts](/azure/key-vault/basic-concepts).